Search by Keyword

 (John Lennon - Paul McCartney)

 As things turned out, The Beatles failed to supply a song for Ringo to sing on their third British album "A Hard Day's Night."
-They did record one track during these sessions with Ringo singing lead, a cover of Carl Perkins' classic "Matchbox," but a decision was made to only include original material on this album.
+They did record one track during these sessions with Ringo singing lead, a cover of Carl Perkins' classic "Matchbox," but a decision was later made to only include original material on this album.

-This being the case, they definitely wanted to make sure Ringo had a song to sing on their fourth British album, which was due out at the end of that year.
+This being the case, The Beatles definitely wanted to make sure Ringo had a song to sing on their fourth British album, which was due out at the end of that year.
 Knowing Ringo's love of country and western music, John Lennon and Paul McCartney went about writing a song with a C&W feel especially for him to sing.
 The result, though, turned out to be a set of lyrics that were very personal to John.

 The decision was made to let John take lead vocals on this track and figure out something for Ringo later.
 On the very last recording session for this album, which became "Beatles For Sale," John relinquished his role as lead singer of another Carl Perkins song "Honey Don't" and gave it to Ringo to sing for the album.
 The playfulness of these lyrics suited Ringo very well, while "I Don't Want To Spoil The Party" continued the similar vein of lyrics John was writing at the time, as evidenced by other Lennon tracks on the album, such as "I'm A Loser" and "No Reply."